tsubery/elon/README.md

 ### How many full-nodes are out there?
 We will write our own scraper further on, in the meantime you can look at [bitnodes.io](https://bitcoin.io) or [bitcoinstatus.net](http://bitcoinstatus.net).
 At the moment of writing, I can reach 5500 nodes that advertise themselves as full nodes using [NODE_NETWORK](https://github.com/bitcoin/bitcoin/blob/b34bf2b42caaee7c8714c1229e877128916d914a/src/protocol.h#L276) bit.
 Bitnodes shows me 8500 because it considers nodes active if they are reachable in the recent past, some are just wallet software that only relays information.
 You can try it yourself.
-The following command uses [bitnodes api](https://bitnodes.io/api/) to get the latest list of nodes, we parse it using ruby, then count how many have their "services" field on.
+The following command uses [bitnodes api](https://bitnodes.io/api/) to get the latest list of nodes, we parse it using ruby, then count how many have the last bit on in their advertised "services", meaning they are full nodes.
 ```bash
 curl -H "Accept: application/json; indent=4" https://bitnodes.io/api/v1/snapshots/latest/ |\
  ruby -e 'require("json"); puts JSON.parse(ARGF.read())["nodes"].values.count{|a| a[3] % 2 == 1}'